Carmentis/carmentis-docs-source/docs/configuration/operator/config.md

 ### db_encryption_key

-Path where database encryption key is stored.
+Path where the database encryption key is stored.

 | Property | Value |
 |----------|-------|